Assistance Animals in University Housing

 - Form letters/certificates purchased from commercial websites or third parties who have no established professional relationship with a student are not considered to be reliable verification of a disability.

-- The Disability Services Coordinator will review the completed MHU Request for Disability Services Housing Accommodation and the MHU Housing Accommodation Request Verification Form or similar documentation in a timely manner.
+- The Accessibility Services Coordinator will review the completed MHU Request for Accessibility Services Housing Accommodation and the MHU Housing Accommodation Request Verification Form or similar documentation in a timely manner.
 Student should expect to receive an emailed response to the results of the review within 5 working days.

 - Dogs and Cats must be at least 6 months of age and spayed or neutered.
 Dogs must be housebroken.

-- A record of current state and or locally required vaccinations as well as 2 photos of the animal must be provided along with spay/neuter confirmation for cats and dogs.
+- A record of current state and or locally required vaccinations.
+Photos of the animal must be provided along with spay/neuter confirmation for cats and dogs.